 MAYFLOWER MAS 400

-Should the Swann raise the record to anywhere near 10 knots, that will elevate the subject of truly zero carbon commercial shipping on completely renewable energy - when even the IMO may sit up and pay attention.
+Should the Swann raise the record to anywhere near 10 knots, that will elevate the subject of truly zero carbon commercial shipping using only renewable energy - when even the IMO may sit up and pay attention.
 One issue identified at an early stage is that ports may need to speed up cargo handling, to include autonomous docking - if a system of solar powered cargo vessels is to become a practical reality.

 Clearly, the two vessels are miles apart in concept.
 The Mayflower is a 15 meter trimaran, loaded with ocean sampling instruments from over a dozen contributors and a team of near 20 people, by way of a floating laboratory - named after the Pilgrim's voyage in 1620.
 Whereas, the Swann is a 44 meter ocean greyhound.
-Also carrying ocean sampling instruments (an enhanced ferrybox type arrangement), but not as highly specified as the Promare managed vessel, for which every contributor is applauded.
+Also carrying ocean sampling instruments (an enhanced ferrybox type arrangement), but nowhere near as highly specified as the Promare managed vessel, for which every contributor is applauded.